- Media Releases

 Will a third party be able to apply for a diversification lease over the whole or part of a pastoral lease?

 Yes.
-However, the Minister cannot issue a diversification lease over an existing pastoral lease to a third party without the agreement of the pastoral lessee.
+However, the Government has indicated that it will not grant a diversification lease over an existing pastoral lease to a third party without the agreement of the pastoral lessee.
 The pastoral lessee will first have to agree to surrender, and then surrender, their pastoral lease or the relevant part of it.

 A diversification lease cannot be granted ‘on top’ of a pastoral lease.
 Any pastoral lease must be surrendered before a diversification lease can be granted over the same area.